larkintuckerllc/thr0w-client/README.md

 ## License

-This project is licensed under [insert license].
+This project is licensed under GNU General Public License.